swathi2416/Cybersecurity/README.md

 sql query works based on **values** from **data**,**queries** from **function** data stored in rows and columns
-It is divided into 4 categories:1.error,bolean,time,union based sql is limited by:
+It is divided into 4 categories:1.error,bolean,time,union based **sql is limited by:**
 1.validate user inputs
-2.santie with special character like " and'
+2.sanitzie with special character like " and '
 3.Prefer whitelist over **blacklist**-->some keywords are put in blacklist hacker will identify the stored keywords then the hacker will  byepass easily so prefer whitelist it is like buffer allows only approved characters.
 4.limit the read access and previleages
 5.Scanning and updating should be frequently